Prometheus monitoring example

 Diagram: Indirect Instrumentation with Exporters.
 Source is Sentinelone.

-You must keep in mind that Prometheus is only used to collect and explore metrics.
-Because Prometheus uses a time series data model, data is identified by metric names and has key-value pairs.
+You must remember that Prometheus is only used to collect and explore metrics.
+Because it uses a time series data model, data is identified by metric names and has key-value pairs.

 Prometheus cannot be used for logging or event-driven architectures that require tracking of individual events.
 Notice that none of the examples or use cases I’ve used in previous sections relate to logs.